earok/scorpion-editor-demos/README.md

 	- https://opengameart.org/content/super-miyamoto-land-tilesets
 	- https://jdwasabi.itch.io/8-bit-16-bit-sound-effects-pack

+* Bad Apple is an adaptaton of the popular Touhou project demo, with music by JMD

+* Bullet hell demo uses art from the Love 2D sample shoot em up game. https://github.com/mieki256/love2d_stg_sample02

-* Flappy Fox uses many of the same assets as Amigo the Fox
+* Flighty Fox uses many of the same assets as Amigo the Fox

+* HScroller uses art by Emcee Flesher (https://opengameart.org/content/super-dead-space-gunner-merc-redux-platform-shmup-hero)

+* Ladder demo uses art by Buch (https://opengameart.org/content/a-platformer-in-the-forest).
+"No snap" version by Lemming880.

 * Monkey Lad is a game based on Alex Kidd, created around the art assets by surt (https://opengameart.org/content/monkey-lad-in-magical-planet).
 Featuring music by JMD.

 * RepairWare demo ported from the game by Sergio Cornaga.

-* Super Go Down The Hole is ported from the GameMaker game by Sergio Cornaga, featuring music by JMD.

 * Slope Demo uses Midi sprite ( https://opengameart.org/content/old-midi-sprite ) by Kelvin Shadewing, and a tiny slice of Sega's Sonic 1 for Sega Master System for the level.

 * Snake sample derived from https://opengameart.org/content/snake-game-assets by Clear_code

+* Super Go Down The Hole is ported from the GameMaker game by Sergio Cornaga, featuring music by JMD.

 * Translucency demo based on the original AMOS demo by bitbeamcannon. https://bitbeamcannon.com/amiga/

-* 2P Demo is based on the kiwijam entry Liminalia https://radnom.itch.io/liminalia

-* Bullet hell demo uses art from the Love 2D sample shoot em up game. https://github.com/mieki256/love2d_stg_sample02

 Uses the Silk Icons pack - http://www.famfamfam.com/lab/icons/silk/ - as well as the application icons for FS-UAE, WinUAE and Backbone.